-- Respect the right of others to express their views and the rights to express views through speaking and writing, but without being obscene, disruptive, slanderous or libelous; - Behave respectfully during patriotic observances: - Respect the religious beliefs of others and to refrain from activities that hold religious beliefs up to ridicule and the rights to have one's religious beliefs respected; - Refrain from sexual harassment and the right to be protected from sexual harassment; - Respects others' personal property and the right to have personal property respected - Know and obey school behavioral expectations and to report unsafe situations to school or law enforcement personnel and the right to feel safe from crime, violence, intimidation, bullying, harassment, racism and other discrimination in the school.
+- Respect the right of others to express their views and the rights to express views through speaking and writing, but without being obscene, disruptive, slanderous or libelous; - Behave respectfully during patriotic observances: - Respect the religious beliefs of others and to refrain from activities that hold religious beliefs up to ridicule and the rights to have one's religious beliefs respected; - Refrain from sexual harassment and the right to be protected from sexual harassment; - Respects others' personal property and the right to have personal property respected; - Know and obey school behavioral expectations and to report unsafe situations to school or law enforcement personnel and the right to feel safe from crime, violence, intimidation, bullying, harassment, racism and other discrimination in the school.

-Disrespect for facilities or school furnishings
+Respect for facilities, school furnishings and equipment.